jichu4n/serio/README.md

   green = 0;
   blue = 0;

-  // We use @serializeAccessorAs to decorate our getter / setter for `color`,
+  // We use @serializeAs to decorate our getter / setter for `color`, which
-  // which encodes red / green / blue components as an 8-bit color value in
+  // encodes red / green / blue components as an 8-bit color value in the
-  // the format RRR GGG BB.
+  // format RRR GGG BB.
-  @serializeAccessorAs(SUInt8)
+  @serializeAs(SUInt8)
   get color() {
     return (
       ((this.red & 0x07) << 5) | (this.green & (0x07 << 2)) | (this.blue & 0x03)